Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Numerical results

 Table \ref{tab:errors} shows the norm of the Lagrange multiplier solution for the second inclusion ($i=2$), as a function of the inclusion radius and of the number of modes (up to $N=8$), comparing the leading order modes ($\Lambda_1$ and $\Lambda_2$) with the remaining ones.
 The results for the other inclusions are very similar and will be omitted from the discussion.

-The first two components are largely predominant, and the relative truncation error of the order of $10^{-2}$ (or below).
-This indicates that $N=2$ can be used as a suitable approximation also in the non-symmetric case, provided the radii of the inclusions are small enough.
-Moreover, the truncation error decreases when decreasing the size of the inclusion.
-This observation is in line with what observed in the context of 3D-1D models coupled via Neumann boundary conditions in \cite{heltai-caiazzo-2019}, in which an hypersingular, axis-symmetric, approximation of the immersed interface was used.
+The first two components are largely predominant, and the relative truncation error of the order of $10^{-2}$ (or less).
+This validates the choice $N=2$ also in the non-symmetric case, provided the radii of the inclusions are small enough.
+In fact, the truncation error decreases when decreasing the size of the inclusion.
+This observation is in line with what observed in the context of 3D-1D models coupled via Neumann boundary conditions\cite{heltai-caiazzo-2019}, in which an hypersingular, axis-symmetric, approximation of the immersed interface was used.

-A more detail on the predominance of the leading modes for smaller radii is provided in Figure \ref{fig:modes_2}, which depicts, for the second inclusion ($i=2$) the relative decrease of the higher modes ($N=4$ to $N=8$) magnitudes, normalized with respect to the Euclidean $l^2$ norm of $\bLam^{(2)}$.
+Figure \ref{fig:modes_2} depicts in more detail the predominance of the leading modes ($i=1, 2$) the relative decrease of the higher modes ($N=3$ to $N=8$) magnitudes, normalized by to the Euclidean $l^2$ norm of the Lagrange multiplier.